TWellman/erddap_scibase_synthesis/Readme.md

 ERDDAP-SCIENCEBASE PROCESSING
 ===============================
-This repository contains Python files to perform basic tasks associated with retrieving data files and metadata from an ERDDAP server and, processing records, and creating and modifying ScienceBase items.
-This project attempts to strike a balance between using an ERDDAP server directly and working mainly within a Python environment for processing files and information to ScienceBase.
+This repository contains Python files to perform basic tasks associated with retrieving data files and metadata from an ERDDAP server, processing data records, and creating and modifying ScienceBase items.
+The project attempts to strike a balance between using an ERDDAP server directly and working mainly within a Python environment.

 Functions: